 Insurers must also manage regulatory requirements within the states that they do business.
 Many states require insures to obtain approval for the use of new rating plans.
 Rate filings usually must include statistical data that supports the proposed new rating structure.
 Although there are general studies demonstrating the link between mileage and risk, individual driving data and UBI plan specifics are considered proprietary information of the insurer.
 This can make it difficult for an insurer who does not have past UBI experience.
 Other requirements that could prevent certain UBI programs include the need for continuous insurance coverage, upfront statement of premium charge, set expiration date, and guaranteed renewability.
 However, it should be noted that a Georgia Institute of Technology survey of state insurance regulations (2002) found that the majority of states had no regulatory restrictions that would prevent PAYD programs from being implemented.

 UBI is poised for rapid growth in the U.S. According to SMA Research, approximately 36 percent of all auto insurance carriers are expected to use telematics UBI by 2020.
 Based on a May 2014 CIPR survey of 47 U.S. state and territory insurance departments, in all but five jurisdictions – California, New Mexico, Puerto Rico, Virgin Islands, and Guam - insurers currently offer telematics UBI policies.
 In twenty-three states, there are more than five insurance companies active in the telematics UBI market.
-The CIPR survey is part of a current CIPR study, expected to be released shortly, on how technological advances in telematics are driving changes in the insurance market and its impact on insurers, consumers and state regulators.
+The CIPR survey is part of a recently released CIPR study, Usage-Based Insurance and Vehicle Telematics: Insurance Market and Regulatory Implications, on how technological advances in telematics are driving changes in the insurance market and its impact on insurers.

 Telematics-based UBI growth is being propelled by technology advances, which continue to substantially improve the cost, convenience, and effectiveness of using telematics devices.
 It is through the use of telematics that insurers are able to collect driving data that better enable them to more closely link a driver’s individual risk with premium.
 Through UBI programs, insurers are able to differentiate products, gain competitive advantage, and attract low-risk policyholders.
 Recognition of the societal benefits and growing consumer acceptance of personal data collection will only serve to further increase demand for telematics-based UBI products in the future.